 - Assurance of sustainability: Reporting must be certified by an accredited independent auditor or certifier.
 The reporting of third country undertakings has be certified by a European auditor or by one established in a third country.

-Application of the CSRD will takes place in four stages:
+Application of the CSRD will take place in four stages (for financial years starting on or after):

 - 1 January 2024 for large public interest entities already subject to the Non-Financial Reporting Directive (NFRD);